jeswin/lazily-async/README.md

 ```

 ## It's lazy
 Sequences are lazy.
-For example, the following example only one map() action is performed irrespective of the length of the sequence.
+For example, in the following example only one map() action is performed irrespective of the length of the sequence.
 ```javascript
 const seq = await Seq.of([Promise.resolve(1), Promise.resolve(2), Promise.resolve(3)])
   .map(x => x * 2)